bigearth/bitblog/_posts/2018-03-12-multingual-mnemonics.md

 date:   2018-03-12
 ---

 Bitcoin Cash is meant for people all over EARTH.
 Most of those people don't speak english.
-That's why today we're releasing `mnemonicWordLists` so you can generate mnemonics in 8 different languages to help spread $BCH to people all over the planet.
+That's why today we're releasing `wordLists` so you can generate mnemonics in 8 different languages to help spread $BCH to people all over the planet.

-We're also releasing `translateMnemonic` to make it quick and easy to translate your mnemonics between any of the 8 supported languages.

-## `mnemonicWordLists`
+## `wordLists`

-`BITBOX.BitcoinCash` now has a `mnemonicWordLists` method which returns an object w/ the following keys:
+`BITBOX.Mnemonic` now has a `wordLists` method which returns an object w/ the following keys:

 ```js
 {